 New to Vocabbett?
 In a nutshell, I create stories that painlessly boost your vocabulary.
 You can read one below, or download the printable version with definitions, here.
-I’ve also included the audio at the bottom of this story so you can have it all in one place.
+I’ve also included the audio above, courtesy of the Vocabbett podcast.
+Enjoy!

 “Please don’t call me that,” I said gently.